 Our compensation committee is currently comprised of Ms. Rich and Messrs.
-Quadracci and Williamson, with Mr. Williamson acting as the chair.
-The principal functions of our compensation committee include (i) administering our incentive compensation plans; (ii) establishing performance criteria for, and evaluating the performance of, our executive officers; (iii) annually setting salary and other compensation for our executive officers; and (iv) annually reviewing the compensation paid to our non-employee directors.
-Our compensation committee met three times in fiscal 2010.
+Jacobson, Quadracci and Williamson, with Mr. Williamson acting as the chair.
+The principal functions of our compensation committee include (i) administering our incentive compensation plans; (ii) establishing performance criteria for, and evaluating the performance of, our executive officers; (iii) annually setting salary and other compensation for our executive officers; (iv) overseeing the company's response to the outcome of the advisory vote on executive compensation; and (v) annually reviewing the compensation paid to our non-employee directors.
+Our compensation committee met seven times in fiscal 2011.
 Our compensation committee meets the requirements for independence under the current NYSE Amex and SEC rules, as Ms. Rich and Messrs.
-Quadracci and Williamson are independent directors for such purposes.
-In connection with making executive compensation decisions at the beginning of fiscal 2010, our compensation committee engaged Towers Watson to provide general advice and guidance as to then recent executive compensation market trends and practices of public companies in general, and the recent executive long-term incentive compensation practices in particular.
-In late fiscal 2010, our compensation committee again engaged Towers Watson to provide the committee with Towers Watson's market assessment, based on its published survey sources, of the base salary, total cash compensation and total direct compensation of our executive officers to assist the committee in determining fiscal 2011 compensation.
+Jacobson, Quadracci and Williamson are all independent directors for such purposes.
+In connection with making decisions concerning executive compensation for fiscal 2011, our compensation committee engaged Towers Watson to provide the committee with Towers Watson's market assessment, based on its published survey sources, of the base salary, total cash compensation and total direct compensation of our executive officers to assist the committee in determining compensation.
 Separately, our company engaged Towers Watson to conduct a market assessment of 40 of our employment positions (not including our named executive officers (as described below)) and provide our management team with comparative benchmarking compensation data for such positions based on its published survey sources with respect to base salary and total cash compensation.
-The aggregate fees for this engagement did not exceed \$120,000 during fiscal 2010.
+The aggregate fees for this engagement did not exceed \$120,000 during fiscal 2011.

 Our nominating and corporate governance committee is comprised of Ms. Rich and Messrs.
-Quadracci and Schueller, with Mr. Quadracci acting as the chair.
+Quadracci, Altschaefl and Schueller, with Mr. Quadracci acting as the chair.
 The principal functions of our nominating and corporate governance committee are, among other things, to (i) establish and communicate to shareholders a method of recommending potential director nominees for the committee's consideration; (ii) develop criteria for selection of director nominees; (iii) identify and recommend persons to be selected by our board of directors as nominees for election as directors; (iv) plan for continuity on our board of directors; (v) recommend action to our board of directors upon any vacancies on the board; and (vi) consider and recommend to our board other actions relating to our board of directors, its members and its committees.
-Our nominating and corporate governance committee met twice in fiscal 2010.
+Our nominating and corporate governance committee met three times in fiscal 2011.
 Our nominating and corporate governance committee meets the requirements for independence under the current NYSE Amex and SEC rules, as Ms. Rich and Messrs.
-Quadracci and Schueller are independent directors for such purposes.
+Quadracci and Schueller are all independent directors for such purposes.